 Well yes there is research showing that it helps with the control of blood-sugar, important for all of us, but especially for diabetics, for arthritis and other conditions associated with inflammation.

 This site is not really about treating specific conditions like osteoarthritis or diabetes with this or that; it rather concerns using small amounts of these important phytochemicals daily in our foods.
 Prevention always was better than a cure, and though totally ignored, still is today.

 I am a firm believer that we eat certain foods, not because of their wonderful taste, but because they are good for us.
-The powerful theme in today's recipes is that you only have to enjoy those meals that titivate the taste buds, which almost certainly means there is added sugar and too much salt, and they are made from highly refined ingredients.
-Who eats chickpeas, or lettuce and kale, broccoli and pumpkin because of their stunning flavour?
+The powerful theme in today's recipes is that you only have to enjoy those meals that titivate the taste-buds, which almost certainly means there is added sugar and too much salt, and they are made from highly refined ingredients.
+Who eats chickpeas, dark green vegetables and pumpkin because of their stunning flavour?

 Luckily turmeric is one of those spices that adds an enormously rich flavour to our food; we take great pleasure in adding it daily in small amounts to our cooking.

 Does turmeric help with inflammation?
 Yes, it certainly does.

 Does turmeric help with the inflammation always associated with raised blood-sugar, and diabetes in general?
 What does the research say?

 Scientists, reporting in the journal Nutrients state that curcumin, one of the active ingredients in turmeric and ginger, delays diabetes development, improves the function of B-cells in the pancreas and prevents their death, and makes us more sensitive to the effect of insulin on our tissues.

 That means that even if we are significantly overweight, turmeric will ameliorate the noxious effect of raised blood glucose; it will delay the onset of diabetes and increase the ability of our cells to take up glucose from the plasma.